-Cath is called to run around the edge of the ring by a young man in black, who has a headset glued to his ear.
-He muffles something and pushes his hand hard against her shoulder, makes some gestures to someone or something at the other side of the ring.
+She is called to run around the edge of the ring by a young man in black, who has a headset glued to his ear.
+He mumbles something and pushes his hand hard against her shoulder, makes some gestures to someone or something at the other side of the ring.
 He nods, and pulls the curtain to one side, pushing her beyond it.

 The curtain has fallen over Marie, who couldn’t pass through it fast enough.
-Cath stoops down and fixes her hair, and Marie jumps up a little.
-Cath sees that the floor is scattered with flecks of black material, leftovers from the police dogs demonstration.
-A group of officers had set the dogs on a man dressed as a burglar, while ‘Bad Boys’ played overhead.
-She saw it on one of the screens.
+She stoops down and fixes the dog’s hair, and Marie jumps up a little.
+She sees that the floor is scattered with flecks of black material, leftovers from the police dogs’ demonstration.
+She had watched on one of the screens as a group of officers set the dogs on a man dressed as a burglar, while ‘Bad Boys’ played overhead.

 The other breeds follow her.
 Three variations of hairless breeds.
 Two kinds of Chihuahua.
-A barrel-like pug at the back, who Cath can hear snorting.
+A barrel-like pug at the back, who she can hear snorting.
 A Maltese, whose feet walk so fast under such long hair the dog looks like it is floating.
 A man’s voice announces each breed and the audience claps and cheers.
-All of the handlers bring combs from their pockets and brush out the dogs’ coats, moving their paws so that the animal stands in a specific, identical way, with its head tilted upwards and its feet set back.
+All the handlers pull combs from their pockets and brush out the dogs’ coats, moving their paws so that each animal stands in a specific, identical way, with its head tilted upwards and its feet set back.

 She watches the judge at the far end of the ring.
 He nods, writes something down.
 She knows that nod.
 It’s good.
 Her heart surges forward.
 She sees a woman at the front of the crowd, clapping passionately as Marie walks.